achorg/ach-gatsby-site/content/pages/conferences/mla-pages/ach-sessions/ach-sessions-1998-mla-convention.md

 Although the 1998 convention is now in the past, this information will remain available, as a record of what went on.
 Similar information for many other years is available via [the main page on ACH MLA sessions](?q=node/25).

-<div>Computers and the Great Language/Literature, Research/Teaching Divides
+Computers and the Great Language/Literature, Research/Teaching Divides
 ----------------------------------------------------------------------

 Presiding: Leslie Z. Morgan, Loyola College, Maryland